What we do

-The Parlee Center for Science and the Common Good (the CSCG) molds responsible citizen-scientists through programs that unite the Ursinus culture of research and creativity with the habits of reflection and judgment cultivated by the College’s distinctive first-year course, the Common Intellectual Experience.
+The Parlee Center for Science and the Common Good helps mold thoughtful and responsible graduates prepared for this task through programs that unite the Ursinus culture of research and creativity with the habits of inquiry and reflection cultivated by the four questions of the Ursinus Open Questions Core Curriculum:

 - a speaker series that brings to campus models of civically-engaged scientists;

 - a student Fellows program to shape responsible leaders in science;

 - the FUTURE summer research program, in which students from groups under-represented in science are guided by faculty and upper-class student mentors;

 - new courses and internships at the intersection of science and society.